-Fired Tucker Carlson Producer: Misogyny and bullying 'trickles down from the top'
+Fired Tucker Carlson producer: Misogyny and bullying 'trickles down from the top'

 Fox has not explained the reasoning behind Carlson's dismissal, which came a week after it settled a high-profile lawsuit with the election-tech company Dominion Voting Systems.
 The network also fired Carlson's executive producer, Justin Wells.

-Both Carlson and Wells are named as individual defendants in an ongoing lawsuit against the network by Grossberg, who is suing the network for gender and religious discrimination, as well as unequal pay and failing to accommodate disabilities in federal court in New York.
+Both Carlson and Wells are named as individual defendants in an ongoing lawsuit by Grossberg, who is suing them and the network for gender and religious discrimination, as well as unequal pay and failing to accommodate disabilities in federal court in New York.

-In her original suit, Grossberg describes an environment at Fox News that "subjugates women based on vile sexist stereotypes, typecasts religious minorities and belittles their traditions, and demonstrates little to no regard for those suffering from mental illness."
+Grossberg began working at the show in September 2022, moving over from Fox's Sunday Morning Futures with Maria Bartiromo.
+In her suit, Grossberg describes an environment at Fox News that "subjugates women based on vile sexist stereotypes, typecasts religious minorities and belittles their traditions, and demonstrates little to no regard for those suffering from mental illness."

 Grossberg said her complaints about abuse were dismissed.